Poljopodrska/Ch/essentials/CH_CONSTITUTION.md

 These principles are not suggestions - they are requirements.
 Every line of code, every design decision, and every deployment must align with these principles.

 **The MANGO RULE for Ch**: Any feature must work for any use case in any country, maintaining consistency and reliability across all contexts.
+This means equal support for both expected scenarios (English speakers using standard products) and unexpected ones (Bulgarian businesses dealing with exotic products in Cyrillic script).